Housing

 Only properties of more than one quarter of an acre would be eligible.
 Properties with more than a quarter acre but less than 1 acre of land would be limited to two simple homes.

-The law would incentivize millions of trailers and tiny homes which could be profitably rented out for just $500 to $1,000 a month, providing the most affordable housing in the country to the rent-strapped lower income Americans.
+The law would incentivize millions of trailers and tiny homes, some of which could be commuting distance from major cities, which could be profitably rented out for just $500 to $1,000 a month.
+This would “build from the bottom” to incentivize the most affordable housing in the country, for rent-strapped lower income Americans.
 Tight rental markets in nearby cities might face competitive pressure, causing a lowering of rents at the bottom end, and greater housing affordability.

-A boom in truly affordable simple housing would cost the government nothing, and democratize the housing market by bringing billions of dollars of new income to middle class property owners, many of whom are restricted by local and state laws to rent simple housing even to friends and relatives.
+The existing system of the government using tax dollars to subsidize modern new housing in cities and towns that takes years to construct and costs $500,000 to $1 million each unit is as ineffective a way to address the affordable housing crisis as it is unsustainable.
+A boom in truly affordable simple housing would cost the government nothing, and democratize the housing market by bringing billions of dollars of new income to middle class property owners, most of whom are currently restricted by local and state laws to rent simple housing even to friends and relatives.

 About InformYourVote.com

-Inform Your Vote.com is a non-partisan, non-profit neutral platform committed to bringing greater transparency and voter literacy to the electoral process.
+Inform Your Vote.com is a non-partisan, independent web platform committed to bringing greater transparency and voter literacy to the electoral process.

-Our unique Candidates Video Debate format allows voters to easily compare short videos of congressional candidates expressing what specific laws they would pass to address the affordability of housing, health care, child care, energy and food.
+Our unique Candidates Video Debate format allows voters to easily compare short videos of congressional candidates expressing what specific laws they would pass that improve the lives of all Americans, before we vote for them.